 Go Beyond Dharamshala

 What is one thing that every traveller does while making travelling plans?
 Is to decide what to see.
-It might not sound too tough but yes it does takes a lot to time to fix which places to go.
+It might not sound too tough but yes it does take a lot of time to fix which places to go.

 So if you are one of those looking for offbeat places to visit around Dharamshala, then this is the blog for YOU!
 But let me tell you one thing – this is not about the places to visit in Dharamshala.
 Of course, I have a blog already on the must-see places in Dharamshala & McLeod Ganj.
 This is for those travellers who want to experience something out of the box.